Published June 26, 2017 by Steven Ruggles

 In the example below, note the use of white space, formatting of the dates, ending of one section at the bottom of the page - it all comes together to create a document that is easy to read.

 Weak spelling or grammar errors are more common than you would think.
-A job application takes around an hour if the candidate is focused.
-That time is wasted if the resume demonstrates weak written communication skills.
+Submitting an online job application takes around an hour if you're focused.
+That time is wasted if the resume you submit demonstrates weak written communication skills.

-Use spell check and always have someone else look over your application.
+Use spell check and always have someone else look over your resume.
 Keep in mind that the most common mistakes are: names, dates, and numbers.
-Ensure that you don’t apply with a resume claiming to have a starting employment date after the ending date.
+Ensure that you don’t submit your job application with a resume claiming to have a starting employment date after the ending date.
 It’s also not a good sign if you spell the hiring manager’s name incorrectly!

 Weak bullets are a discussion of their own in this post.
 The bullets are the meat of the resume.
 If a hiring manager is reading the bullets, then they’re already interested (they want you to pass the resume screening just like you want to get that interview).
 Check your bullets for the following features:

 It takes some work to make your resume stand out and there’s no use trying to recreate the wheel here.
-To that end, VisualCV has some very well formatted project management resume templates (here, here, and here).
+To that end, VisualCV has some very well formatted project management resume templates (here.
 Use these templates as a guide or check out VisualCV.

 A good resume is something you’ll spend very little time on during your lifetime, but it can provide a lot of value, so take the time to make it great.